 Q3: How long do batteries last in the Classic helmets?

-Battery life varies by use but typically lasts several months under regular work conditions, complemented by solar assist.
+Battery life varies by use but typically lasts several months under typical operating conditions, with solar assist.

 Q4: Is the Classic Series suitable for beginners?